ChHenrique/escolaraimundomachado/README.md

-For visualize the site click on this link: https://chhenrique.github.io/escolaraimundomachado/
+To view the website click on this link https://chhenrique.github.io/escolaraimundomachado/